ericwbailey/ericwbailey.website/source/published/on-inclusive-personas-and-inclusive-user-research.md

 The act of collective direction-setting also pushes against **the myth of a single savior individual**.
 Here, the hubris of good intentions can lead to the mantle of greatness being pushed onto someone.
 This issue is especially prevalent in design, where individuals are:

 - Immersed in “sole genius designer” culture,
-- Trained to think of problems originating from people and communities instead of structural issues,
+- Trained to think of problems originating from people and communities instead of larger structural issues,
 - Expected and compelled to create one definitive “solution” to a perceived problem, and also
 - Do so potentially without deep knowledge or experience with the subject matter at hand.

-Sharing of responsibility also guards against negative consequences of when a single leader-driven solution fails to meet the mark.
+Sharing of responsibility also guards against the negative consequences that arise when a single leader-driven solution fails to meet the mark.
 This also neatly side-steps the implicit and explicit pressure  an organization places upon individuals to deliver said solution.

 Let us not also forget to acknowledge **the pressures of perfectionism that are acutely felt on the design industry** side of things, as well as [the other corresponding White Supremacy culture characteristics that accompany it](https://www.whitesupremacyculture.info/one-right-way.html).